Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

 Interdigitation matching techniques wre used for implementation of both NMOS and PMOS current mirrors, Interdigitation process ensures to
-Overcome come mismtach in single orientation axis Interdigitation also reqires symmetricity with respect to centree of its axis.
+Overcome come mismtach in single orientation axis Interdigitation also reqires symmetricity with respect to centre of its axis.

 <img src="https://github.com/Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/assets/126239004/f7d399a9-0ba3-4049-aba5-898b25cbb003" width="500"/>